Kelmarsh Hall Northamptonshire

 Ancient Monument Consent was required from English Heritage for the proposed work.

-As with all roofless monuments the maintenance of wall tops is an on going problem.
+Stone repairs with all roofless monuments the maintenance of wall tops is an on going problem.
 At Barnwell Castle there are areas of deep rooted growths that if left unattended will eventually cause serious damage to the stonework.
 Shallow rooted plants can be an advantage to the wall top as they can prevent water penetration and provide insulation.

 Large growths can hold stones in position, but long term damage and disruption is inevitable.
+Without stone repairs.

 A combination of root and water damage has washed out the mortar and caused the upper courses of stonework to be disrupted.
 This will lead to more space for roots to grow and expand and further stonework problems.
 Here we see areas of stonework with no mortar between them and large hawthown growths to the left.